The Supergrass

 The Supergrass is a 1985 British comedy film directed by Peter Richardson (who also plays a major role) who also wrote the screenplay with Pete Richens.
 The film stars Adrian Edmondson, Jennifer Saunders, Dawn French, Keith Allen, Nigel Planer, Alexei Sayle, Ronald Allen, and Robbie Coltrane.
 The Supergrass was the first feature-length film by the 1980s alternative comedy group The Comic Strip.

 The soundtrack to the film featured original music from Keith Tippett, plus music from P. P. Arnold, Grace Jones, and Bob Marley, among others.

 Plot

-After returning from a holiday at Hope Cove in the West Country, Dennis Carter (Adrian Edmondson) tries to impress a girl by untruthfully boasting of being a drug smuggler.
-The girl is unimpressed; however, he is overheard by the police, who persuade him to become a supergrass and inform on his associates.
-The more Dennis lies, the bigger the hole he digs for himself.
+After returning from a holiday at Hope Cove in the West Country, Dennis Carter (Adrian Edmondson) attempts to impress a girl by claiming he is involved in drug smuggling.
+Although the girl is unimpressed, his remarks are overheard by the police.

+Dennis is arrested for questioning and pressured into becoming a supergrass, with the promise of leniency in exchange for information.
+Having no actual involvement in organised crime, he fabricates details to satisfy police expectations.

+Detective Sergeant Troy (Robbie Coltrane) and other officers act on Dennis’s information, pursuing investigations based on his claims.
+As inconsistencies emerge, people connected to Dennis become caught up in police attention.

+As Dennis continues to provide false intelligence, he becomes increasingly overwhelmed by the consequences of his actions, highlighting the risks faced by an inexperienced informer.